OpenCollarTeam/opencollarteam.github.io/To-Do.md

 # Cuffs:
 Test/Review Beta
-Wishlist:  More streamlined menus to get to poses more directly.
+- More streamlined menus to get to poses more directly.
+- Fix Lock issue
+- Create Settings menu to resize cuffs and create themes
 ## Status

 # AO: